apache/sedona/docs/tutorial/raster.md

 SELECT RS_Band(colorRaster, Array(1, 2))
 ```

-Let's say you have many one band rasters and want to add a band to the raster to perform [map algebra operations](#execute-map-algebra-operations).
+Let's say you have many single-banded rasters and want to add a band to the raster to perform [map algebra operations](#execute-map-algebra-operations).
 You can do so using [RS_AddBand](../../api/sql/Raster-operators#rs_addband) Sedona function.

 ```sql
 SELECT RS_AddBand(raster1, raster2, 1, 2)